ga-wdi-lessons/react-continued/readme.md

 <details>
   <summary>In what way do we encapsulate our code in React?</summary>

   > Through components that define the structure, styling and behavior of a UI element.
-Data exists independently of a component definition.
+Furthermore, data flows independently through components.

 </details>
 <br/>